-I’m a PhD student at the Brown University Department of Sociology.
-My research investigates inequality and stratification as environmental processes with a focus on long-term trajectories of social and environmental change in cities, with a focus on computational methods and longitudinal spatial analysis.
-I also have an enduring interest and strong publication record in political ecology and science and technology studies.
+I’m a PhD candidate at the Brown University Department of Sociology.
+My research investigates inequality and stratification as environmental processes with a focus on long-term trajectories of social and environmental change in cities.
+I also have an enduring interest in political ecology and science and technology studies.
 Check out my work using the links below.
 Thanks for visiting!

 I also have experience in field interviews and mixed qualitative analysis.
-I conducted semi-structured interviews in Anchorage, Fairbanks, and rural villages in Alaska, and integrated these interview data with planning reports, court cases, and gray literature as part of two articles (1, 2) on contested environmental knowledge production and anti-extraction movements.
+I conducted semi-structured interviews in Anchorage, Fairbanks, and rural villages in Alaska, and integrated these interview data with planning reports, court cases, and gray literature as part of two articles (article 1, article 2) on contested environmental knowledge production and anti-extraction movements.
 As part of a separate project, I drew on qualitative coding techniques to understand US media coverage of the sociotechnical controversies surrounding the 2011 Fukushima nuclear disaster in Japan (see this article).

-I use a variety of tools and methods, including:
+I use a variety of tools in my research, including: